 A partnership is different from a corporation as it is not formed as a separate entity from each owner.
 The income tax is paid by the partnership.
-However the losses and profit are separated and distributed among the partners, based on the contract.
+However, the losses and profits are separated and distributed among the partners, based on the contract.

 Types of Limited Partnerships

 - Limited liability partnerships (LLPs) are regular structures for professional practices, such as architectural, legal, and accounting firms.
 These arrangements limit each partner’s liability.

 - Limited partnerships (LPs) are hybrids of LLPs and general partnerships.
 In these set-ups, at least one of the partners must assume the role of general partner with full personal liability for any debts acquired by the partnership.

 One partner in the LP is a silent partner; therefore, his or her liability is limited to the amount that he or she has invested in the partnership.
 He or she generally will not participate in the daily operations or management of the partnership.

 - Limited liability partnerships (LLPs) are rarely formed.
 They are a type of limited partnership that offers more protection from liability for the general partners.